visit-dav/visit/src/doc/cli_manual/quickrecipes.rst

-The full list of parallel launch options can be obtained by typing 'visit --fullhelp'.
-Here is a more complex example of launching a compute engine. jjjgfullThe following example launches a compute engine using the "srun" job launcher in the "batch" partition, charging the "mybank" bank, using 72 processors on 2 nodes, and using a time limit of 1 hour.
+The full list of parallel launch options can be obtained by typing ``visit --fullhelp``.
+Here is a more complex example of launching a compute engine.

 ::

-    # Use the "srun" job launcher, the "batch" partition, the "mybank" bank
+    # Use the "srun" job launcher, the "batch" partition, the "mybank" bank,
-    # Use 72 processors on 2 nodes and a time limit of 1 hour
+    # 72 processors on 2 nodes and a time limit of 1 hour
     OpenComputeEngine("localhost",("-l", "srun",
                                    "-p", "batch",
                                    "-b", "mybank",